dustsigns/lecture-demos/feature_detection/panoramic_image_readme.md

 Panoramic image
 ===============

-**Short description**: Illustration of panoramic images (Illustrates how a panoramic image can be created from SIFT keypoint matches)
+**Short description**: Illustration of panoramic images (Illustrates how a panoramic image can be created from multiple single images)

 **Author**: Andreas Unterweger

-**Status**: Work in progress (features missing)
+**Status**: Done

 Overview
 --------

 ![Screenshot](../screenshots/panoramic_image.png)

-Two images (top in the *First and second image combined* window) can be merged into a panoramic image (bottom) under certain conditions.
-To do so, the SIFT keypoints of both are matched and a corresponding homography is computed to warp the second image next to the first.
-For this to work, the two images need to have only small differences in perspective.
+Multiple images (top in the *Images combined* window) can be merged into a panoramic image (bottom) under certain conditions.
+To do so, keypoints in both images are computed and matched to estimate transformations between the images.
+After compensating for these transformations, the images are stitched together.
+For this to work, the images need to have relatively small differences in perspective.

 Usage
 -----

-Observe that the right image is warped so that it extends the left one.
-This forms a panoramic image. *Note: For the default program parameters, the black vertical bar between the two images stems from the source images.
-It is not an error introduced by the matching or warping processes.*
+Observe that both images are warped to fit together without overlapping.
+This forms a panoramic image.
+The errors around the bootom of the tree stems from the occlusions (missing pixel data) due to the differences in perspective between the images.

 Available actions
 -----------------